+FILM 3309 (3).
+MULTICAMERA PRODUCTION.
 Multiple-camera shooting has long been a staple of such things as three-camera television shooting and live sporting events, but as cameras have gotten cheaper and more accessible, multicam has found a place in a vast range of applications.
 This class covers the variety of ways multiple-camera techniques are used and the advantages and disadvantages of each compared with each other and with single-camera shooting.
 The class produces several multicam projects covering a variety of content types and shooting styles.
 Prerequisite: FILM 1304.

-FILM 3310/CF 3390/WL 3310 (3)
+FILM 3310/CF 3390/WL 3310 (3).
+SCREEN ARTISTS.

-SCREEN ARTISTS

 This course examines the questions of authorship pertinent to the cinema by focusing on the works of one or more film artists.
 The specific directors, producers, screenwriters, and other artists treated by the course will vary from term to term.

-COMICS: FROM PANELS TO SCREENS

-Overview of comics, one of the most influential aesthetic forms of the past century, with emphasis on aesthetics (including genre), cultural history, and function as a media industry.
-Also analyzes the relationship between comics and other media forms, particularly film and TV.
+FILM 3314 (3).
+COMICS: FROM PANELS TO SCREENS.
+An overview of comics, one of the most influential aesthetic forms of the past century.
+Three interrelated areas are emphasized: aesthetics (including genre), cultural history, and function as a media industry.
+The course also analyzes the relationship between comics and other media forms, particularly film and TV.